LeoUrzua/social-media-graphs/README.md

 After running the project, you can use the GraphQL playground to interact with the API. http://localhost:3000/

+The database can be accessed at http://localhost:7474/browser/

+### Examples

 Query profiles:
 ```graphql
 {